 - Loan and debt securities are generally valued using a cost approach and will be valued at cost when representative of the fair value of the investment or sufficient assets or liquidation proceeds are expected to exist from a sale of a portfolio company at its estimated fair value.
 The valuation may also consider the carrying interest rate versus the related inherent portfolio risk of the investment.
-A loan or debt instrument may be reduced in value if it is judged to be of poor quality, collection is in doubt or insufficient liquidation proceeds exist. - Equity securities may be valued using the "cost approach", "market approach" or "income approach."
-The cost approach uses estimates of the amount that would be required to replace the service capacity of an asset.
-The market approach uses observable prices and other relevant information generated by similar market transactions.
+A loan or debt instrument may be reduced in value if it is judged to be of poor quality, collection is in doubt or insufficient liquidation proceeds exist. - Equity securities may be valued using the: - Cost approach The cost approach uses estimates of the liquidation value of the portfolio companies' assets in relation to the cost of the respective security.
+This approach values the equity at the value remaining after the portfolio company pays off its debt and loan balances and its outstanding liabilities. - Market approach The market approach uses observable prices and other relevant information generated by similar market transactions.
 It may include both private and public M&A transactions where the traded price is a multiple of EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) or another relevant operating metric.
 It may also include the market value of comparable public companies that are trading in an active market, or the use of market multiples derived from a set of comparables to assist in pricing the investment.
 Additionally, we adjust valuations if a subsequent significant equity financing has occurred that includes a meaningful portion of the financing by a sophisticated, unrelated new investor.

-The income approach employs valuation techniques to convert future benefits or costs, usually in the form of cash flows, into a present value amount.
+• Income approach - The income approach employs valuation techniques to convert future benefits or costs, usually in the form of cash flows, into a present value amount.
 The measurement is based on value indicated by current market expectations about those future amounts.